 Phineas Pett also recorded a visit by King Charles I in 1631 when the king stayed at the Crown Inn in Rochester High Street.
 The King arrived in Strood on 15 June, at about two o'clock and went to the Crown Inn where he was received by the Mayor and Corporation, before visiting the ships in Limehouse Reach.
 The next morning he visited more ships on the river and inspected the Dockyard.
-The King returned to Rochester in 1641 when he was again received by the Mayor and Corporation, who paid the King's servants £3.
-10d for the King's barge, presumably to take him to the Dockyard.
+The King returned to Rochester in 1641 when he was again received by the Mayor and Corporation, who paid the King's corporate for the King's person.